jgudec/LegionGo2AdaptiveBrightness/README.md

 If you are using HHD for your controller, it has it's own LED management that overwrites this plugin.

-Disable the LED management in HHD if you want to use LEDs via LegionGoRemapper instead.
+Disable the LED management in HHD if you want to use LEDs via LegionGo2AdaptiveBrightness instead.

 ## Can I turn off the power LED while the device is asleep?